iansnyder5/gis-portfolio/assignmentarcgisinsights.md

 ![Philadelphia Pain Pills - Buyers & Sellers](arcgisinsightsfinal.png)

-(The cluster of blue dots represent buyers in Philadelphia County, Pennsylvania)
+(The cluster of blue dots represent prescription painkiller buyers, namely pharmacies, in Philadelphia County, Pennsylvania)

 ## What did you learn from working with these data and performing this analysis?